McCartney II: Critical reception

 The critical reception to McCartney II was mostly negative.
 Many critics found the album slight, with its experimental, synth-based compositions and its handful of instrumentals.
 Record World magazine described it as "arguably the least well-received solo work of any Beatle".
+Some described it as self-indulgent.
+Marshall Fine, in the San Bernardino County Sun, called McCartney II a "terrible" album that "sets new standards for both tedium and self-indulgence".
+He believed it was worse than Ringo Starr and George Harrison's worst projects.
+Writing for Rolling Stone, Stephen Holden said that the album was "passable" as a "novelty", ultimately arguing that it stands as "an album of aural doodles designed for the amusement of very young children".